Have you experienced a burning sensation on your scalp and nearby skin during hair dye application? If yes, you may have a hair dye allergy.

 2. The patch is removed after 48 hours.

-3. You could experience minor redness or small bumps, if any.
+3. You could experience minor redness or small bumps.
 They may or may not be an allergic reaction.

-4. After four days of initial placement, the doctor determines the final reactions that have taken place and tells you if they are allergies or not.
+4. After four days of initial placement, the doctor determines the final reactions that have taken place and will tell you if there are any allergies.

 5. You can then crosscheck your list of possible irritants against the ingredients of the hair dye you want to use.